grro/openhab_pythonrule_engine/README.md

 sudo pip install openhab-pythonrule-engine
 ```

-After this installation you may start the rule engine inside your python code or via command line using
+To run this software, you can use Docker or the [PIP](https://realpython.com/what-is-pip/) package manager, as shown below
 ```
 sudo pyrule --command listen --openhab_uri http://localhost:8080 --python_rule_directory /etc/openhab2/automation/rules/python --user me --pwd secret
 ```
-Here, the rule engine will connect the openhab instance running on the local machine on port 8080.
-Furthermore, the directory /etc/openhab2/automation/rules/python will be used to scan for python-based rules
+In this case, the rules engine connects to the Openhab instance running on the local machine on port 8080.
+Also, the /etc/openhab2/automation/rules/python directory is used to search for python-based rules

-By running a *systemd-based Linux distribution* you may use the *register* command to register and start the rule engine as systemd unit.
+If you are using a *systemd-based Linux distribution*, you can use the *register* command to register and start the rule engine as a systemd entity.
-By doing this the rule engine will be started automatically on boot.
-Starting the rule engine manually using the *listen* command is no longer necessary.
+This automatically starts the rule engine at boot time.
+Starting the Rule Engine manually with the *listen* command is no longer necessary.
 ```
 sudo pyrule --command register --openhab_uri http://localhost:8080 --python_rule_directory /etc/openhab2/automation/rules/python --user me --pwd secret
 ```